Purple Passion Plant

 β Frequently Asked Questions

-Is Purple Passion plant toxic to cats and dogs?
+Is Purple Passion toxic to cats and dogs?

-Purple Passion (Gynura aurantiaca) is generally considered non-toxic to cats and dogs and is not on the ASPCA's published list of toxic plants.
-That said, eating any amount of plant material can cause mild stomach upset in pets, so it is sensible to keep the plant out of easy reach of curious mouths.
-The sap can also lightly irritate sensitive human skin, so wear gloves if you take a lot of cuttings.
+Generally considered non-toxic to cats and dogs and not on the ASPCA toxic list.
+Eating any plant can cause mild stomach upset, so keep it out of reach of curious mouths.
+The sap can lightly irritate sensitive human skin.

 Why is my Purple Passion losing its purple color?

-Color loss is almost always a light problem.
-The violet color comes from fine hairs on the leaf surface that are produced more abundantly in bright conditions.
-In low light, the trichomes thin out and new leaves come in mostly green.
-Move the plant to a brighter spot (within two or three feet of a bright window) and within a few weeks new growth will emerge with much stronger color.
-Older faded leaves will not regain color but will eventually be replaced.
+Almost always a light problem.
+The violet hairs are produced more abundantly in bright conditions.
+Move to a brighter spot (within two or three feet of a bright window) and new growth will come in with much stronger color within a few weeks.
+Older faded leaves will not regain color.

-Water when the top inch of the soil has dried out, usually every five to seven days in spring and summer and every ten to fourteen days in winter.
-The exact timing depends on light, temperature, pot size, and how much air is moving around the plant, so use the finger test rather than a fixed calendar.
-Always water at the soil level and never over the leaves, the fuzzy hairs hold water and lead to fungal spots.
+When the top inch of soil dries out, usually every five to seven days in spring and summer and every ten to fourteen in winter.
+Use the finger test, not a calendar.
+Always water at the soil, never over the leaves.

 Can I grow Purple Passion in a hanging basket?

-Yes, especially the more trailing Sarmentosa form.
-A hanging basket near a bright window is a beautiful way to display this plant, the cascading stems show off the violet hairs from below where light catches them.
+Yes, especially the trailing Sarmentosa form.
+A hanging basket near a bright window shows off the violet hairs from below.
 Make sure the basket has drainage and that you can lift it down to water without soaking the leaves.
-Pinch the trailing tips occasionally to keep the plant full at the crown rather than thin and bare on top.

 Should I let my Purple Passion bloom?

-A single plant typically looks its best for two or three years before the older stems get woody and the color starts to thin.
-Because cuttings root so easily, most experienced growers maintain a continuous rotation: take a few cuttings every few months, root them in water, and pot them up.
-When the parent plant gets tired, a young vivid replacement is already in place.
-With ongoing propagation, you can keep the plant going for as long as you like.
+A single plant looks its best for two or three years before older stems get woody.
+Because cuttings root so easily, most growers keep a continuous rotation going.
+With ongoing propagation, you can keep the plant going indefinitely.

-It will survive in medium light, but the violet color fades significantly and the plant grows leggy and weak.
-For the plant to look anything like the one you bought, bright indirect light is genuinely needed.
-If your space lacks natural bright light, a grow light placed eight to twelve inches above the plant for ten to twelve hours a day works well as a substitute and keeps the color vivid year-round.
+It will survive in medium light, but the violet color fades and the plant goes leggy.
+For the plant to look like the one you bought, bright indirect light is needed.
+A grow light eight to twelve inches above for ten to twelve hours daily works well as a substitute.

-Why does my Purple Passion have white powder on the leaves?
+Why is there white powder on my leaves?

-A white dusty coating on the leaves is most likely powdery mildew, a fungal infection that thrives on damp leaf surfaces and stagnant air.
-The fuzzy hairs on Purple Passion leaves are particularly prone to it because they trap moisture.
-Improve air circulation around the plant, stop any misting, water only at the soil, and treat affected leaves with a diluted milk spray (one part milk to nine parts water) or a houseplant-safe fungicide.
-Remove badly infected leaves to stop the spread.
+Most likely powdery mildew, a fungal infection that thrives on damp fuzzy leaves.
+Improve airflow, stop misting, water only at the soil, and treat with a diluted milk spray (one part milk to nine parts water) or a houseplant-safe fungicide.

 βΉοΈ Purple Passion Plant Info